-2025 Construction Course Descriptor
+2024 Construction Course Descriptor

-CPC20220 Certificate II in Construction Pathways (Release 6) & Statement of Attainment towards CPC20120 Certificate II in Construction (Release 3)
+CPC20220 Certificate II in Construction Pathways (Release 6) & CPC20120 Statement of Attainment towards Certificate II in Construction (Release 3) RTO - Department of Education - 90333, 90222, 90072, 90162

-This information may change due to the Training Package and NSW Education Standards Authority (NESA) updates.
-Notification of variations will be made in due time with minimal impact.
+This information may change due to Training Package and NSW Education Standards Authority (NESA) updates.
+Notification of variations will be made in due time with minimal disruption or disadvantage.